uccser/cs-field-guide/text/coding-error-control/coding-error-control-en.md

 Add up all the multiplied numbers to obtain the *sum* If the last digit of the sum is a 0, the number was entered correctly.

-.. container:: hint

- **Hint**
+{panel hint}

 A quick way to add up a checksum that can be done in your head with some practice is to separate the numbers to be multiplied by 3, add them up, and then multiply by 3.
 For the example above (9300675032247) the two groups are 9+0+6+5+3+2+7 = 32 and 3+0+7+0+2+4= 16.
 So we add 32 + 16x3, which gives the total of 80 including the check digit.

+{panel hint end}

 {teacher}